PowerShift Publications 2018-2011

 Reducing standards through regulatory cooperation

-Author(s): Max Bank, LobbyControl; Cooperation: Ronan O’Brien and Lora Verheecke, Corporate Europe Observatory
+Authors: Max Bank, LobbyControl; Cooperation: Ronan O’Brien and Lora Verheecke, Corporate Europe Observatory

-Patents, copyrights and innovation
+Patents, Copyrights and Innovation

 This publication, Ante Wessels, Foundation for a Free Information Infrastructure, e.V., highlights the concerns arising from CETA's intellectual property provisions, in particular with regard to patents and copyrights.
 It is argued that CETA could strengthen the position of patent holders and thereby further promote the already problematic practice of patent trolls.
 It also warns that the inclusion of the ISDS mechanism in CETA could allow patent holders to sue governments for future action against patent trolls, which could threaten internet freedom and deter innovative approaches to intellectual property.

-Farming markets and food quality on the brink
+Farmer's markets and food quality on the brink

 CETA ratification in Canada and Europe: When and how can we stop the contract?